 Instantly, all of that relative financial security was gone.
 But miraculously, the stress was also gone.
 I had the best summer of my life with my children, who got to know the mommy I was capable of being at the same time I was getting to know the woman I was capable of being, once the priorities shifted.
 For the longest time, I didn’t even look for a job.
 Somehow, despite the fact that on paper it made absolutely no sense, we kept our heads above water.
 God kept our heads above water.
 Mysterious credits would appear on bills; unexpected checks would come in the mail; gifts would be given by people who weren’t even aware of our situation, simply because we’d been on their hearts and minds.
 So I didn’t look for a job, but we continually prayed that when it was time, we would know.

 The Year of Blogging Faithfully grew out of a desire to see what God was going to do, because I just knew He was going to be ever present and ever faithful.
 I committed to blogging every single day for a year, just to keep track of the journey–mostly for my sake, maybe for someone else’s.
+Heck, when I started blogging I had no idea about how or even what I was doing, but I learned the basics about cpanel hosting and web design, and I got to blogging!
 In my very first post, I wrote, “I can honestly say I have no idea what’s going to happen.
 But it’s going to be big.”

 Was it ever…